Landscape Design Tips for the DIY Homeowner

 - Choose focal points carefully.
 Large pots at your entrance, a boulder accent here and there, a large seasonal color display; anything that draws the eye to a focused point should be worthy of it.
 Framing your garage, for example, should be avoided (unless you have one heck of a garage!).

 - Design for visual interest.
 This can be contrasting leaf color or size, groupings of blooming plants, specimen trees… or ideally, all of the above!
-Oh, and repeat plant choices, plant in odd-numbered groupings, plant both evergreen and deciduous plants too.
+Repeat plant choices, plant in odd-numbered groupings, and consider planting both evergreen and deciduous trees and shrubs.

 - Traffic flow is real and retraining our brains is harder than you think.
 Work with how your family uses the space instead of against it.
 Or, for example, learn to live with basketball-dented rose bushes.

 - Changing the bed lines and plantings means changing the irrigation system.
 And the lighting system, and maybe even addressing drainage issues.
 For long term success, don’t skip this step!
 Change the sprinkler system AS you change bed lines, before planting.
 Doing so afterwards is often a bigger headache and is often put off until the nebulous ‘later’.
 ‘Later’ can quickly result in dead plants.

 Plan for the Future

 - Make a maintenance plan.
 Here is a link to The Good Earth’s Gardening Calendar for Arkansas.
 And our team is also available via email, phone, Facebook… you get the idea.
 Ask questions during the planning process to head off plant decline.